 Imperial War Museum (annual Sally B Flying Fortress Day), under the Vulcan in its hangar at Finningley, at the popular

-afternoon dances at Bridlington Spa and also at Brodsworth Hall and Gardens
+afternoon dances at Bridlington Spa, at Appleby 1940s Festival and also at Brodsworth Hall and Gardens

 specialises in 1940s music including Glenn Miller, Count Basie and Frank